clampz/ocr_project/README.md

 imageSize = (25, 25)
 backgroundValue = 0
 ```
-where the target array should be of the length equal to the number of characters used in your training set. where the background value should be a pixel RGB value which can be found using the python PIL method *getpixel(xPos, yPos)* for an image object.
+where the target array should be an array of length equal to the number of characters used in your training set and where the background value should be a pixel RGB value which can be found using the python PIL method *getpixel(xPos, yPos)* for an image object.

 **some more description of project organization**